openstack/charm-guide/doc/source/testing.rst

 So the goal with unit-testing a function depends on the purity of the function:

 * Pure functions require no mocking.
-The object is to verify that for combinations of input parameter values, that the correct return values are presented.
+The objective is to verify that for combinations of input parameter values, the correct return values are presented.
 As pure functions are pure 'all the way down', no mocking is required, as they will always be consistent for any set of inputs.
 Pure functions are also fantastic opportunities to use property-based testing.